Spring Term 2 Menu 2023

 Children under 5 years of age and those on free school meals are entitled to free milk.
 Milk is available to other children for a small charge.
 Milk is provided by Cool Milk and may be ordered online by clicking on the logo below.
 Children in KS1 are provided with a piece of fruit or vegetable every break time through a government healthy eating initiative.
 Other children may bring in a healthy break time snack of fresh or dried fruit or vegetables.
 Water is available during lesson times or children may bring their own water bottles.

 Our school provides healthy lunches in-house.
 They are cooked on site.
 All meals are accompanied by a selection of vegetables.
 Fresh bread, fresh fruit and crudites are always on offer.
 Jacket potatoes are available daily with a variety of fillings.

 If your child prefers, you may provide a packed lunch in a sealed box clearly (named) with a non fizzy drink in an unbreakable container or carton.

 All children eat their lunch in the school hall in two sittings.

-Payments for lunches may be made online through ParentPay.
-When children join the school, parents are issued with log in details to activate their accounts on line and may then pay for meals online by credit/debit cards.
-Exceptionally, parents may order a PayPoint card at the school office to enable them to use cash to top up their accounts the Coop or Top Shop in Winchcombe.
-Click on the ParentPay logo to access the website.
+Payments for lunches is made online through ParentPay.
+When children join the school, parents are issued with log in details to activate their accounts online and may then pay for meals online by credit/debit cards.

 What are the qualifying criteria for Free School Meals?